tanfwong/rfsoc_notes/_sources/ch4/loops.md

   dependence becasue the arrays `x` and `y` are accessed only once in different clock cycles each iteration.
 As a matter of fact, Vitis HLS is smart enough to perform the re-factoring for `iir1` automatically during synthesis.
-See Lab 3 for a more in-depth treatment of the above example.

 * We may explicitly turn off loop pipelining by putting `#pragma HLS pipiline off` in the loop body.

 * We may *rewind* a pipelined loop to effect continuous execution of successive calls to the loop by using the option `#pragma HLS pipeline rewind`.
-Rewinding can only apply if there is one single loop inside the top-level function and the code segment before the loop is executed only once in the pipeline without any conditionals.
+Rewinding can only apply to the outermost loop inside the top-level function and the code segment before the loop is executed only once in the pipeline without any conditionals.

 * We may also specify the type of pipeline to be used using the `style=` option.
 The three possible choices are `stp` standing for a